Monacan High School

 Monacan High School is a public secondary school in Chesterfield County, Virginia, United States, near the city of Richmond.

 The school was founded in 1979, and is a part of Chesterfield County Public Schools.
-It’s enrollment is roughly 1550 students.
-The building underwent a major renovation in the summer of 2015 into the fall of 2016.
+Its enrollment is roughly 1550 students.
+The building underwent a major renovation in the summer of 2015 and into the fall of 2016.
 The almost $30 million project brought a brand new fine arts wing, including new band, chorus, orchestra, and black box theater spaces, along with a music production lab.
-Connected to the new fine arts wing, is a new athletic space including a new three-court gym and premier training facility.
-Also, a part of the renovation was brand new main and counseling office spaces, along with a brand new library, complete with academic meeting rooms and a multi-media recording studio.
+Connected to the new fine arts wing is a new athletic space including a new three-court gym and premier training facility.
+Also, a part of the renovation was brand new main and counseling office spaces along with a brand new library, complete with academic meeting rooms and a multi-media recording studio.

-Stan Murmur, of the Stan Murmur controversy, taught at Monacan High School.

 Sports

 Sports include field hockey, golf, football, volleyball, cheerleading, dance, cross country, indoor track, wrestling, basketball, swimming, soccer, lacrosse, outdoor track, baseball, softball, tennis, forensics and debate.
 The Chiefs Stadium underwent a massive renovation in 2013 when they replaced all the bleachers and installed new sound systems.
+In 2023 the Football Stadium underwent more renovations when all new turf field was added plus new goal posts.

 Monacan High School is a member of the Dominion District in all sports.
-Notable moments in Monacan Sports include:
+Notable moments in Monacan sports include: